-According to the US Census Bureau, 2012-2016, American Community Survey 5-Year Estimates, the estimated number of low income minority individuals in SMC constitutes 68% (6,931 people) of the population that is 60 years and over and below the poverty level.
+According to the US Census Bureau, 2013-2017, American Community Survey 5-Year Estimates, the estimated number of low income minority individuals in SMC constitutes 7,489 people that are 60 years and over and below the poverty level.
 The minority populations included in this estimate are: Asian, American Indian and Alaskan Native, Black/African American, Hispanic/Latino, Native Hawaiian and other Pacific Islanders, the population that is two or more races and populations that are some other race (excluding White and the aforementioned races).